-Blood Tests.
-Blood levels of two substances, osteopontin and soluble mesothelin-related peptides (SMRPs), are often elevated in people with mesothelioma.
-Although these blood tests cannot confirm a diagnosis of mesothelioma, high levels of these substances make mesothelioma more likely.
+Blood tests.
+Blood levels of 3 substances -- fibulin-3, osteopontin, and soluble mesothelin-related peptides (SMRPs) -- are often higher in people with mesothelioma.
+Although these blood tests cannot confirm a diagnosis of mesothelioma -- more study is needed before they can be of reliable use in a clinical setting -- high levels of these substances make the disease more likely.

-Fluid and Tissue Sample Tests.
-If you have a buildup of fluid in the body that may be related to mesothelioma, your doctor can remove a sample of the fluid by inserting a needle through the skin into the area of fluid buildup.
+Fluid and tissue sample tests.
+If you have a buildup of fluid in the body that may be related to mesothelioma, your doctor can remove a sample of the fluid by putting a needle through the skin into the area of fluid buildup.
 The fluid can then be examined under a microscope for cancer cells.
-If cancer cells are found, further tests can determine if the cancer is mesothelioma.
+If cancer cells are found, further tests can tell if the cancer is mesothelioma.

 This test goes by different names, depending on where the fluid is: